ualib/agda-algebras/types.rst

 Types
 =====

 This section presents some of the rudiments of **type theory**.
-For more details, a nice and easy introduction to the basics is `Logic and Proof`_, a more comprehensive treatment is :cite:`Mitchell:1996`, and more advanced treatments are :cite:`Nederpelt:2014` and :cite:`UFP:2013`.
+For more details, a nice and easy introduction to the basics is `Logic and Proof`_.

+A more comprehensive treatment is :cite:`Mitchell:1996`, and more advanced treatments are :cite:`Nederpelt:2014` and :cite:`UFP:2013`.

 .. _curry-howard: